demarcod1/librarianz-scripts/README.md

 </details>

 ## Seperated Folders Script
+This script has been disabled and will not execute.

 This script (re)creates `Separated Section Parts` and `Seperated Sibelius Files` folders that organize all the charts on a per-instrument basis and creates a folder exclusively with Sibeilus files.
 Only run this script if you wish to completely remake the Digital Library.
 Other scripts, such as `upload_files` and `move_chartz` will automatically update the live Digital Library.

 <details>